googlefonts/colr-gradients-spec/colr-gradients-spec.md

 * Use of a PaintColrGlyph table

-The PaintColrLayers and PaintColrGlyph table formats create a potential for introducing cycles within the graph of a color glyph, which would be invalid.
+The PaintColrLayers and PaintColrGlyph table formats create a potential for introducing cycles within the graph of a color glyph, which would be invalid (see 5.7.11.1.8).
-See 5.7.11.1.8 regarding requirements that the graph be acyclic.

 **5.7.11.1.7.1 Re-use by referencing shared subtables**